working with an accountant for small business

 How to Choose the Right Professional for Your Needs

+Of particular importance, though, is certification and insurance.
+Engaging a bookkeeper or tax accountant who does not have adequate qualifications or insurance leaves you at risk of loss, whereas engaging professional accountants who are highly qualified and adequately insured gives you peace of mind that your business is in safe hands.
 If you need help staying on top of your finances or making informed decisions at tax time, Darcy Bookkeeping and Business Services offers both bookkeeping and tax accounting to give you the right support.
 If you’re unsure where to start, reach out to us at Darcy Bookkeeping and Business Services or call us on 1300 728 875 and book a consultation.

 Frequently Asked Questions